atbcb/usab-uswds/webinars/_posts/2024-02-01-designing-accessible-crosswalks.md

 ### Session Questions

 This session is accepting questions from registered users.
-After you have registered to participate in this session, you can submit your questions on your **[Account Manager page](https://www.accessibilityonline.org/ao/accountManager/110952 "external link")**.
+After you have registered to participate in this session, you can submit your questions on your [Account Manager page](https://www.accessibilityonline.org/ao/accountManager/110952 "external link").
 Please note: the number of questions will be limited and submissions will be closed well before the session starts to provide time to prepare answers.

 ### Privacy Statement